jhpyle/docassemble/_docs/functions.md

 `delete_record(key, id)` where `key` is the key under which the record was saved and `id` is the unique ID integer of the record.

-Note that all interviews on the server will have access to the data stored with `write_record()`, and the data are not encrypted on the server.
-It is important to choose your `key` names wisely because if you use a simple name like `mydata`, another interview developer might have chosen the same key, and then your data will become intermingled.
+Note that all Stewards on the server will have access to the data stored with `write_record()`, and the data are not encrypted on the server.
+It is important to choose your `key` names wisely because if you use a simple name like `mydata`, another Steward developer might have chosen the same key, and then your data will become intermingled.
-It is a good idea to include your interview package name in the `key` names you choose.
+It is a good idea to include your Steward's package name in the `key` names you choose.

-**docassemble** will attempt to sanitize data you pass to `write_record()` by converting any item that cannot be [pickled] to `None`.
+The Steward will attempt to sanitize data you pass to `write_record()` by converting any item that cannot be [pickled] to `None`.

-### <a name="sql example"></a>Example of using stored objects
+### <a name="sql example"></a>Example of Using Stored Objects

 Suppose you have an interview that your user might complete several times for different situations, but you do not want the user to have